|

 Cool before-dawn air slipped in

-bringing an orange blossom breeze
+orange blossom breeze

 and a limpid arpeggio of notes.